reesberrett/startup/Notes.md

 ```
 <p>Text here</p>
 ```
-Lang = "en" in html tag sets language to english
+*lang = "en"* in html tag sets language to english
-Title tag is name of the tab and not header
+&lt;title&gt; tag is name of the tab and not header

 Link references: